MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 - Allocate add-ons using PowerShell to perform this action at scale
 - Unassign the add-on when finished

-As an example of this scenario, a customer who has purchased AI Builder Credits can assign those to an environment to account for AI Builder usage in that environment.
+As an example of this scenario, a customer who has purchased AI Builder Credits and Power Automate per Process flows can assign those add-ons to an environment to account for usage in that environment.

 > [!IMPORTANT]
 > Power Platform APIs and tools are in preview.
 Portions of this tutorial may change in the future.